Thermostats for "slow" configurational modes: Configurational thermostat

 Note that this condition involves the presupposed time scales in the dynamical temperature control.
 Conventional Nos\'e-Hoover methods do not allow such a generalisation.
 In what follows we also consider $\tau$ as a scalar.
 On the other hand, it is useful to keep in mind the possibility of the generalisation.

 We now attempt to generate statistics as in the Nos\'e-Hoover scheme by making $\tau$ an independent variable in~(\ref{iso-S}).
 It is easily seen that this is too simple.
 At an equilibrium point $\bm{\nabla} V=0$, that is, all forces are zero, the evolution comes to a halt and no longer fluctuates, irrespective of the time dependence of $\tau$.
-For initial conditions with nonzero forces~(\ref{iso-S}) after a (positive or negative) change of time variable, it is a gradient flow as defined in~\cite{KH}, and it is easy to show that all trajectories move along paths in $\mathbf{q}$ with equilibrium points at either end.
+For initial conditions with nonzero forces~(\ref{iso-S}) after a (positive or negative) change of time variable, it is a gradient flow as defined in~\cite{KH}, and it is easy to show that all trajectories move along paths in $q$ with equilibrium points at either end.
 In short, the system is not ergodic.
 Note also that~(\ref{T}) is singular when $\bm{\nabla} V=0$.

-The way to overcome the difficulty is suggested by the Smoluchowski stochastic equation.
+The way to overcome this difficulty is suggested by the Smoluchowski stochastic equation.
 In this equation the ergodic motion is ensured by the random forcing.
 Hence, we need to add a deterministic analogue of the random force term in~(\ref{Smoluchowski}).
 Let us consider, instead of (\ref{iso-S}), the dynamical equations,

 where $\bm{\xi}$ are constant vectors, but they will be endowed with their own equation of motion below.
+Requiring that the Liouville equation corresponding to (\ref{xi}) has the Boltzmann distribution as a steady state solution, together with temperature control condition (\ref{T}) we arrive at the condition

-To detail the nature of vectors $\bm{\xi}$, three principal cases are possible: (a) All $\bm{\xi}=\{\bm{\xi}_i\}_{i=1}^N$, where $N$ is number of particle in the system, can be varied independently; (b) All $\bm{\xi}_i=\bm{\xi}$ are varied identically; (c) There exist a preferred direction, $\mathbf{e}$, where $\mathbf{e}$ is a constant unit vector of physical (\textit{i.e.} three dimensional) space, and only one variable, $\xi$, $\bm{\xi}=\xi \mathbf{e}$, is varied.
-Requiring that the Liouville equation corresponding to (\ref{xi}) has the Boltzmann distribution as a steady states solution and varying $\bm{\xi}$ according to cases (a), (b) and (c), together with temperature control condition (\ref{T}) we correspondingly obtain the following conditions,
+To detail the nature of vectors $\bm{\xi}$, three principal cases are possible: (a) All $\bm{\xi}=\{\bm{\xi}_{i}\}_{i=1}^{N}$, where $N$ is number of particle in the system, can be varied independently; (b) All $\bm{\xi}_{i}=\bm{\xi}$ are varied identically; (c) There exist a preferred direction, $\mathbf{e}$, where $\mathbf{e}$ is a constant unit vector of physical (\textit{i.e.} three dimensional) space, and only one variable, $\xi$, $\bm{\xi}=\xi\mathbf{e}$, is varied.
+Varying $\bm{\xi}$ in (\ref{fxi}) according to cases (a), (b) and (c) we correspondingly obtain the following particular conditions,